9611838416m/AYM-2020/FAQ.md

 4) What about local conveyance?<br/>A) Conveyances for local expenses like food or travel will be reimbursed as well if the participants have the required reciepts.

+5) How many participants can we send?<br/>A) Affiliated chapters can send 2 participants.
+Non-affiliated chapters can send one participant.